Using the QCS CLI

 To run many commands, the CLI will need to know your QCS credentials.
 To add them to the CLI, run the following:

-qcs secrets add-credentials default --auth-server-name default
+qcs secrets add-credentials default default

 Once that completes, check that the following command executes successfully (requires a QCS account and access to a web browser):